fabric8-analytics/fabric8-analytics-jobs/README.md

 To get info about the current session, access `/api/v1/authorized` endpoint.

-**IMPORTANT** If you want to use Github authentization, you have to be a public member of desired organization so Jobs service can verify your membership.

 ## See Also

 [Connexion](https://github.com/zalando/connexion) - framework used for YAML configuration of API endpoints for Flask